geoman-io/leaflet-geoman/README.md

 ```
 var polygonLayer = L.geoJson(data).addTo(map);

+// optional options
+var options = {

+    // makes the polygon draggable
+    draggable: true,

+    // EXPERIMENTAL: if a draggable polygon gets dragged over another polygon of the same layergroup,
+    // the dragged polygon will get cut - this feature still may have some bugs and will be further developed
+    preventOverlap: true

+};

 // enable edit mode
-polygonLayer.pm.enable();
+polygonLayer.pm.enable(options);

 // disable edit mode
 polygonLayer.pm.disable();

 // toggle edit mode
-polygonLayer.pm.toggleEdit();
+polygonLayer.pm.toggleEdit(options);

 // check if edit mode is enabled
 polygonLayer.pm.enabled(); // returns true/false

 // listen to changes
 polygonLayer.on('pm:edit', function(e) {//...});
+polygonLayer.on('pm:dragstart', function(e) {//...});
+polygonLayer.on('pm:drag', function(e) {//...});
+polygonLayer.on('pm:dragend', function(e) {//...});

 ```

 ### Credit
 As I never built a leaflet plugin before, I looked heavily into the code of leaflet.draw to find out how to do stuff.
-So don't be suprised to see some familiar code.
+So don't be surprised to see some familiar code.

 ### License